CS4613/BLOOD-BANK/README.md

 This is the main disadvantage of the single point failure.

 ### Implementations:
 Implemented the UI of the application.
 Working on the backend of the project using the firebase.
-We expect to complete the project on or before the timeline
+We expect to complete the project on or before the timeline.

+To see the UI of the project so far, please give the username: ###abc@gmail.com and password: ###testtest as we are still working on the back-end

 ### Timeline:
 The estimated time to complete the application will be on or before second week of April.